What B12 Supplement Should I Take?

 But is there any harm in taking methylcobalamin over cyanocobalamin?
 Probably not, but methylcobalamin is thought not to be as stable as cyanocobalamin and therefore higher doses are recommended, a minimum of 1,000 µg per day.
 Recommendations for cyanocobalamin are much lower (more info).

-I must admit that I’m a bit wary of methylcobalamin supplements.
-They are not regulated with any significant scrutiny.
-Cyanocobalamin supplements are ubiquitous, cheap, and well-studied, while methylcobalamin is much more of an unknown entity.
-Unless you have a good reason to be using methylcobalamin, I recommend cyanocobalamin.
+Cyanocobalamin supplements are ubiquitous, cheap, and well-studied, while methyl and adenosyl are much more of an unknown entity.
+Unless you have a good reason to be using them, I recommend cyanocobalamin.

 Living Food Vitamin B12